hashicorp/terraform-provider-azurerm/website/docs/d/container_app.html.markdown

 * `registry` - A `registry` block as detailed below.

 * `secret` - One or more `secret` block as detailed below.

+* `workload_profile_name` - The name of the Workload Profile in the Container App Environment in which this Container App is running.

 * `tags` - A mapping of tags to assign to the Container App.